mervecoskunn/lotus-project/README.md

 ![Secure Checkout page ](documentation/checkout-page-testtuserr.png)

+After the user makes the payment successfully, the admin must update the status of this order as delivered.
+After this update is made, the user's order can be seen as delivered both on the user's order page and on the user's my assessment page.
+If the user wants to share his experiences on the My assessment page, he can give a comment and score about this product.
+This product will then be removed from my assessment page.
+But the user can always go back and look at their orders from the my order page.

 ### Webhook

 A request comes to our site from the Stripe payment system and if the webhook works successfully, the payment process is made.
 The 200 code seen in the image here shows that it is working successfully.